OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-hadoop-development-using-azure-resource-manager.md

 * Nuovo comando (ARM) (autorizzazione utente)

         //User auth
-        //This will log hello application in on behalf of hello user.
+        //This will log the application in on behalf of the user.
-        //hello end-user will see a login popup.
+        //The end-user will see a login popup.

         var authFactory = new AuthenticationFactory();